 SPEA-H 341 Legal Aspects of Health Care Administration (3 cr.)
-Bloomington only.
-An overview of the liability and legal responsibility, as well as legal recourse, that health care facilities may exercise.
-This course will discuss policies and standards relating to health facility administration.
-Also included is a discussion of financial aspects unique to the hospital/ health care facility environment, such as third-party payments and federal assistance.
+P: SPEA-H 124 or permission of instructor.
+An overview of the liability and legal responsibility, as well as legal recourse, that healthcare facilities may exercise.
+This course will discuss policies and standards elating to health facility administration.
+Also included is a discussion of financial aspects unique to the hospital/ healthcare facility environment, such as third-party payments and federal assistance.

 SPEA-S 341 Honors-Legal Aspects of Health Care Administration (3 cr.)
+P: SPEA-H 124.
 Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA-H 441; however, honors students will complete advanced coursework.
+Course covers same content as SPEA-H 341; however, honors students will complete advanced coursework.

 SPEA-H 342 Community Health Education (3 cr.)
-A study of theory and practice in the field of professional health education.
+P: SPEA-H 124 or permission of instructor.
+Study of theory and practice in the field of professional health education.
 The process of behavioral change is examined.
 Procedures for the planning, delivery, and evaluation of health education practices are considered.